Greening the Economy

 (stream / mp3)

-As we celebrate Living on Earth's 30th year on the air, we examine this decisive moment for the human species and our challenging relationship with our planet.
+Our Earth Day special examines this decisive moment for the human species and our challenging relationship with our planet.
 Host Steve Curwood starts by meeting people who envision a future reshaped by an emerging energy system and new power structures, as we wean off of fossil fuels.
-(14:29)
+(14:10)

 A Living Earth Called “Gaia”